What a find! :: This gal walked away with SEVERAL large opalized logs!

-The Royal Peacock Opal Mine offers guests a chance to mine their own opals.
+The Royal Peacock Opal Mines offers guests a chance to mine their own opals.
 All you find are yours to keep!

-Digging is allowed May 13 through Oct.
-15, WEATHER PERMITTING.
+Digging is allowed the weekend of May 15 through Oct.
+15, WEATHER PERMITTING from 8am-4pm 7 days per week.
 No reservations are needed; however, PLEASE SIGN IN at the Gift Shop before starting to mine!

 If you have never mined for opals before, or even if you have, we will be happy to show you the basics and get you started.
 Staff are on-site throughout the day to answer questions and offer advice as needed.